-This week’s blog is part of an ongoing series on “electrical systems”.
+This week’s blog is part of an ongoing series on “Fuel Systems”.
 I hope you enjoy them.

-Today, we are going to spend some time chatting about electrical systems and a very important aspect of troubleshooting...electrical connections.
+Today, we are going to spend some time chatting about the fuel system and various types of fuel available for our bikes.

-To help with your understanding of electrical connections please click on the various “electrical connection” videos links below.
-These will help you understand the different types of electrical connections used on our bikes and how they are serviced.
+To help with your understanding of fuel systems please click on the various “fuel system” videos links below.
+These will help you understand the different components in the fuel system and how they may be serviced.

 Thank you “youtube”!

-Keep in mind that this information applies to all of our bikes!
+Keep in mind that this information applies to all of our gas powered bikes!

 Onto this week’s topic!